LaunchSchoolKalisz/LS170/study_guide/http.md

 - When using an HTTP tool, a new request for redirected resources (i.e. a `302` response) will not be issued automatically, as it is with a browser
 - A browser will automatically request all referenced resources (i.e. dependencies) in the raw data of a response, and an HTTP tool will not
-- A browser will render the row response data in a user friendly way, and an HTTP tool will not
+- A browser will render the raw response data in a user friendly way, and an HTTP tool will not

 ## The HTTP request response cycle